JordiMartinezDev/NFT_Marketplace_Front/README.md

 ### - Using Ethers.js on userAssets page ( wallet icon on the Navbar )

+To check the code of the Ethers js implementation ( v6 ) please take a look at the component AssetsCardCrypto.tsx To test the functionalities navigate using the Navbar to the Wallet icon

 ### - There are wallet interactions using Ethers.js library -

 We will be using SEPOLIA Testnet, please make sure to request faucet to interact with the contract